PoziWorld/PoziTone/README_en.md

 - The button icons — [Gentleface Mono Icon Set](http://gentleface.com/free_icon_set.html), Gentleface, [CC BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/).
 - [The Play icon](http://thenounproject.com/term/play/5206/) — Michael Rowe, [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/us/).
+- The Info icon — [Freepik](http://www.freepik.com) from [www.flaticon.com](http://www.flaticon.com), [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).
-- The appearance of the «`PoziTone` Options» and «Recent Tracks» pages:
+- The appearance of the “PoziTone Options” and “Recent Tracks” pages:
   * Copyright 2014 The Chromium Authors.
 All rights reserved.
   * Use of this source code is governed by a BSD-style license that can be found in the [LICENSE](http://src.chromium.org/viewvc/chrome/trunk/src/LICENSE) file.
 - All trademarks used (trade names, logos, brands, names, service marks, etc.) are the property of their respective owners.